Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Experiments

-Interval Bound Propagation (IBP) uses a very simple rule to compute the pre-activation outer bounds for each layer of the neural network.
-Unlike linear relaxation based methods, IBP does not relax ReLU neurons and does not consider the correlations between different layer weights and treat each layer individually. \citet{gowal2018effectiveness} presented a verifiably robust training method by using IBP to give output bounds.
-The motivation of~\citep{gowal2018effectiveness} is to speed up the training process of verifiably robust models.

-However, IBP can be unstable to use in practice, since the bounds can be very loose especially during the initial phase of training, posing a challenging problem to the optimizer.
-To help with instability, \citet{gowal2018effectiveness} use a mixture of regular and robust cross-entropy loss as the model's training loss, controlled by a parameter $\kappa$; it can be tricky to balance the two losses.
-Due to the difficulty in parameter tuning, reproducing the results in~\citep{gowal2018effectiveness} is believed to be hard\footnote{\url{https://github.com/deepmind/interval-bound-propagation/issues/1}}.
-Achieving the best CIFAR results reported in~\citep{gowal2018effectiveness} requires training for 3200 epochs with a batch size of 1600 on 32 TPUs.
+\paragraph{Interval Bound Propagation (IBP).} Interval Bound Propagation (IBP) uses a very simple rule to compute the pre-activation outer bounds for each layer of the neural network.
+Unlike linear relaxation based methods, IBP does not relax ReLU neurons and does not consider the correlations between neurons of different layers, yielding much looser bounds. \citet{mirman2018differentiable} proposed a variety of abstract domains to give sound over-approximations for neural networks, including the “Box/Interval Domain” (referred to as IBP in~\citet{gowal2018effectiveness}) and showed that it could scale to much larger networks than other works~\citep{raghunathan2018certified} could at the time. \citet{gowal2018effectiveness} demonstrated that IBP could outperform many state-of-the-art results by a large margin with more precise approximations for the last linear layer and better training schemes.
+However, IBP can be unstable to use and hard to tune in practice, since the bounds can be very loose especially during the initial phase of training, posing a challenge to the optimizer.
+To mitigate instability, \citet{gowal2018effectiveness} use a mixture of regular and minimax robust cross-entropy loss as the model's training loss.